 Shirdi is a small town in India that's devoted to the popular saint Sai Baba.
 He preached tolerance towards all religions and equality of all people.
-Devotees flock to Shirdi, as an important pilgrimage place.
+About 60,000 devotees flock to Shirdi every day, as an important pilgrimage place for people of all faiths.
+It's one of the busiest pilgrimage sites in India.

 Who Was Shirdi Sai Baba?